Contents: |

 3. Work is a real obsession for you

-Your thoughts are consumed by work and your loved ones think your behaviour is excessive.
+Your thoughts are consumed by work, and your loved ones think your behavior is excessive.

 4. Your schedule is always overloaded